code42/code42cli/README.md

 complete -C '$C42_COMPLETER' code42
 ```

-For bash, just do the first and last commands:
+For bash, add just the first and last commands to your `.bash_profile`:
 ```bash
 C42_COMPLETER=$(which code42cli_completer)
 complete -C '$C42_COMPLETER' code42